 Adjusting Rent between Regular Reexaminations

-Residents are required to report all changes in income, family composition or status to the HA in writing within 10 calendar days of the occurrence.
+Residents are required to report all changes in income, deductions, family composition or status to the HA in writing within 10 calendar days of the occurrence.
 Failure to report in writing within the 10 calendar days may result in a retroactive rent increase, but not a retroactive credit or rent reduction.
 Residents are also required to report interim increases in income if they have been granted interim rent reductions.

-The HA wishes to encourage families to improve their economic circumstances, so most changes in family income between reexaminations will not result in a rent change.
+The HA wishes to encourage families to improve their economic circumstances, so adjusted income changes of less than 10 percent in family adjusted income between reexaminations will not result in a rent change.

 Complete verification of the circumstances applicable to rent adjustments must be documented and approved by the HA.